tfabris/BlueGigaEmpeg/README.md

 beginning, and indicate that they are good.
 An error message will appear if the serial port buffer sizes are not good.

-Close the Arduino IDE and remove the USB cable.
-The USB cable should be disconnected during normal operation of the BlueGigaEmpeg module.
+Close the Arduino IDE and disconnect the USB cable from the computer.
+The USB cable is normally left disconnected during normal operation of the BlueGigaEmpeg module.
+It is safe to leave a USB cable attached to it, for example, if the BlueGigaEmpeg module is permanently mounted in a hard-to-reach place, you should leave a USB cable attached that extends to a reachable location.
+This will make future updates and debugging easier.

 Technical Data